architect-team/arcctl/src/@providers/CONTRIBUTING.md

 ### Terraform services

 Crud services are great for simple cloud operations that require only one or two API calls, but for more complex resources it can become tedious and error prone.
-To make this easier, arcctl services can leverage Terraform instead of defining individual `create`, `update`, and `delete` methods:
+To make this easier, arcctl services can leverage Terraform instead of defining individual `create`, `update`, and `delete` methods.
+The most important part of this service is the `construct` field which references a [CDK module (learn more)](#cdk-modules).

 ```typescript
 export class MyService extends TerraformResourceService<'vpc', MyProviderCredentials> {